Quantum Computing: Lecture Notes: Hints for Exercises

 \subsection{Chapter~\ref{chap:simon}}

 \ref{ex:oracleinter}.c.
 Approximate the state of part (a) using the subroutine of part (b), and see what happens if you apply Hadamards to the approximate state.
-Use the fact that $\frac{1}{2^N}\sum_{w=0}^{N/2+2\sqrt{N}}\binom{N}{w}$ is nearly~1.
+Use the fact that $\frac{1}{2^N}\sum_{w=0}^{N/2+2\sqrt{N}}\binom{N}{w}$ is nearly~1, because this is the probability that if you flip $N$ fair coins, $N/2-2\sqrt{N}$ or more of them come up ``heads.''